beginnersbook.com

 Instance and schema in DBMS

-In this guide, we will learn what is an instance and schema in DBMS.
+In this guide, you will learn about instance and schema in DBMS.

 DBMS Schema